← Back to Blog

 9. Your resume uses uncommon fonts

 Custom display fonts that are not embedded in the PDF show up as missing characters or get substituted, sometimes scrambling words.
-Use system fonts like Arial, Calibri, Helvetica, Times New Roman, Georgia, or Garamond.
+Use an ATS-safe font like Arial, Calibri, Aptos, Times New Roman, Georgia, or Garamond at 10 to 12 pt.
 Boring is correct here.

 10. The most relevant experience is buried on page 2